RedPlatypus/bcxdata/source/includes/_exchanges.md

 }
 ```

-what will we return for JSON format?
-What does each category mean?
+In JSON format we list what each variable means.

 Variable | Type | Description
 --------- | --- | ---------
 `name` | `string` | Name of the exchange
 `id` | `string` | BCXData's id for the exchange
 `volume` | `string` | 24h trading volume of the market
 `base_currency` | `string` | The default currency every pair is over in this market.
-When requesting `https://api.bcxdata.com/v1/exchanges/bfx/candles/btc` we know that we are getting candles for `BTCUSD`.
-This is also the currency of `volume`.
+When requesting `https://api.bcxdata.com/v1/exchange_candles/bfx/btc` we know that we are getting candles for `BTCUSD`. `base_currency` is also the currency of `volume`.
 `timeStamp` | `string` | TimeStamp of the quoted volume.
 `pairs` | `array` | An array of tradeable pairs on that exchange